Up until recently, we had three very bad habits in our home.

 Because I live in such a warm climate, this is a very melty chocolate.
 That doesn’t stop us from enjoying it since we know how to wash our hands. 🙂 (Dare I hope we’ve also broken a fourth bad habit of not washing our hands enough???)
 We love it in cookies and oatmeal and straight from the freezer whenever the sink is empty!

 My favorite thing to use as molds are some old trays from boxes of chocolate someone gave me a while back (the brown one in the picture above).
 They are the perfect size and because of the coconut oil, the chocolate doesn’t stick at all and pops right out.
 My kids love it molded in silicone muffin cups, especially our heart-shaped ones.
-We also have this silicone lego ice cube tray($) which makes fun chocolate blocks, albeit a bit large for my purposes.

 When we started this new strategy, I sent my husband to the store to buy some real chocolate chips for the kids, thinking they would find them more motivating.
 After their first reward, they all asked if they could have “my chocolate” next time because it tastes better.
 I was happy to comply by giving them no sugar and super-food virgin coconut oil the next time we had an empty sink!